Travelling with your dog: import rules

 Personal imports of pet food from other countries are prohibited.

 This tool is for information only.
-If you have questions about importing an animal into Canada, please contact a CFIA area or regional office.
+If you have questions about importing an animal into Canada, please contact us by phone at a CFIA area or regional office.

 - Date modified: